 I hope that now you when olives are ready to pick for high-quality olive oil.
 In the end, it all depends on what you want.
 If you wish to produce high-quality olive oil, you will pick olives that aren’t fully ripe.
 On the other hand, if you want more olive oil, you’ll pick them when they’re riper.

-My advice for you is to combine all three methods I’ve shown you below, with the olive maturity index to be the last one to confirm the 2nd and 3rd methods.
+My advice for you is to combine all three methods I’ve shown you below, with the olive maturity index being the last one to confirm the 2nd and 3rd methods.
 I always combine more methods to get the best possible result.
 That way I’m 100% sure that I’ll always get the best extra virgin oil for me and for my family.

 It may take some of your precious time, but it’s totally worth it.
 When you properly count the maturity index and choose the best possible time to pick olives, the oil you’ll get from those olives will be fantastic.